 These injuries are common in two distinct populations – young and elderly

-In young patients, femoral neck fractures are also caused by high-energy trauma whereas in elderly population, the fractures occur with insufficient trauma.
+In young patients, femoral neck fractures are also caused by high-energy trauma whereas in the elderly population, the fractures occur with insufficient trauma.

 Stress fractures of the femoral neck are uncommon and occur in active individuals with unaccustomed strenuous activity or changes in activity, such as runners or endurance athletes, and elderly individuals with osteoporosis.